Billy-dev100/-bretacademy/content/_index.md

 **Method:** Bretcrown’s techniques are based on the very concept of the Professionals trapping the less-experienced traders.
 This keeps us aligned with the skill set of Professional and Institutional traders, thus, increasing the probability of successful trades.
 Our techniques are advanced and highly effective since we do not use the regular trading concepts conventionally.
 We do not use any indicators but instead rely completely on price action.

-‘Divergence’ Divergence is our principal trading technique.
+**‘Divergence’:** Divergence is our principal trading technique.
 Divergence is the primary setup used by Banking Institutions to trap the retail traders.
 By using this technique, we are trading along with the Professional Institutions.
 For example, a majority of traders are not aware that there are different types of divergences.
 Our Trading Plan identifies the “Class A” divergence, which is the strongest type of divergence and usually indicates a sharp and significant reversal of the trend.

 Also, we use the Fibonacci Ratios as a confirmation factor.
 The Fibonacci ratios are used in the financial markets to identify strong Support and Resistance levels.
 They can accurately anticipate the major turns in the market and identify key turning points for tops and bottoms...but only if you know how to interpret them correctly and most traders seldom do so.
 We use certain ‘Institutional ratios’ which a high percentage of traders are not aware of…. again, to keep our trades aligned with the Professional Institutions.